natesgibson/graph-sketchpad/README.md

 ## Repository Layout
 ### dist
 Contains 'intex.html' and 'style.css' which I used to style the web app.\
 'main.js' is built by Webpack.
-It is a combination of 'index.js' and Node.js library code.
+It is a combination of 'index.js' and Node.js library module code.

 ### documents
 Contains 'Project Writeup' in .pdf and .docx formats, which outlines the features and implementation of the